BaptisteRoseau/BestPractices/topics/code.md

 int* data_array = malloc(DATA_LENGTH*sizeof(int))
 ```

 There are times where the content of a variable or an attribute is so abstracted that no concept can be found.
-In such cases, the use of `data` is perfectly OK.
+In such cases, the use of `data` is perfectly fine.

-### CODN006 - Use Name For Variables And Attributes, Verbs For Function
+### CODN006 - Use Name For Variables And Attributes, Verbs For Functions And Methods

 This is more of a general guideline and not an absolute rule.

+It helps with readability, but some cases like the following rule show valid exceptions to this one.

 ### CODN007 - Use Verbs Prefix Like `is_` Or `should_` For Booleans